 Just like the Bluetooth settings, you can turn on the wireless connection again by following the same process.

 4. Remove all unused external devices such as your flash drives and external hard drives.
-These devices will consume power even at idle state, so don’t forget to disconnect them when not in use.
+These devices will consume power even at an idle state, so don’t forget to disconnect them when not in use.

 5. If your laptop has a built-in optical drive, make sure to eject the disc inside as this device will also consume power.

 6. RGB backlighting is a great feature that looks awesome.
 But if you think this feature is unnecessary to the task at hand, you can turn it off to save battery.
-The most common backlit feature is installed in the keyboard.
+The most common backlit feature is installed on the keyboard.
 If your workplace is bright enough that you can see the characters on your keyboard, you can turn it off.

 7. One of the cool benefits of our laptops is that we can connect other devices such as mobile phones, tablets, and even an external mouse and keyboard.
 We attach these devices for charging and transferring files.
 But remove these devices as soon as possible as they will drain the battery.